 Shine Offline is the brainchild of old friends and colleagues Anna Kotwinski and Laura Willis.
 The pair decided to set up the digital wellbeing and management business in 2016 after the realisation that dysfunctional relationships with technology was leading to increased stress, decreased productivity and the erosion of work life balance.
-They now lead a small team at Shine Offline who are all passionate, professional people committed to helping businesses maximise their people’s potential and use digital technology in an effective and sustainable way.
+They are passionate, professional people committed to helping businesses maximise their people’s potential and use digital technology in an effective and sustainable way.

 A graduate of Social Psychology and Sociology Laura’s background in is PR, Marketing and events.
 She experienced a period of poor mental health in 2013 as a result of her dysfunctional relationship with her smartphone.
 Her recovery, which involved her reclaiming control over digital technology, went on to inspire her and Anna to launch the business to support others to thrive in a 24/7 connected world.
 Laura is now one of the UK’s leading commentators on digital wellbeing and management.

 “I am the kind of person who becomes very overwhelmed and so have a minimalist approach to my digital usage using a few apps to help manage my life (maps, calendar, weather, uber, podcasts) but avoiding clutter on my device.
 I still have a strong pull to my inbox and spend most of my day in ‘offline’ mode so that I can focus my mind.
 Having two phones – one for work and one for personal – is a game changer for me, as is keeping email off my phone.”